-Subject access is one of the main components of the Data Protection Act.
+Subject access is one of the main components of GDPR.

 It gives people the right to request access to their personal information.